-Identity Qualifications Number of other public companies in which the (Note 1) Name Professional qualifications and experience (Note 2) Status of independence (Note 3) member is concurrently serving as a remuneration committee member Independent director Sun Chin-Su (Convener) 3 Independent director George Chen ē he information on the professional qualifications of idependence of Independent Directors".
-None Independent director Hsieh Fa-Jung None
+February 28, 2023 Identity (Note 1) Qualifications Name Professional Qualifications and Experience (Note 2) Independence Status (Note 3) Number of Other Public Companies in Which the Member Is Concurrently Serving As a Remuneration Committee Member Independent director Sun Chin-Su (Convener) 3 Independent director George Chen Please see page 19 on "1.
+Disclosure Supervisors None Independent director Hsieh Fa-Jung None

-Note 1: Please indicate on the form to illustrate the job tenure, professional qualification, experience and independence.
+- Note 1: Please indicate on the form to illustrate the job tenure, professional qualification, experience and independence.
 For Independent Directors, further indication to refer to disclosure for Director and Supervisor may be noted.
-For "Identity", please indicate "Independent Director" or "Others" (for the convener, please indicate as such).

-Note 2: Professional qualifications and experience: Please indicate the professional qualifications and experience of individual Remuneration Committee members.

-Note 3: Status of independence: Please indicate the status of independence of the Remuneration Committee members, including but not limited to, whether the persons or their spouses or relatives within the second degree of kinship are Directors, Supervisors or employees of the Company or its affiliates; the number of company shares held by the persons or their spouses or relatives within the second degree of kinship (or held by nominee shareholders) and the shareholding percentage thereof; whether the persons are Directors, Supervisors or employees of any companies with specified relationship with the Company (in reference to Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange, Article 6, Paragraph 1, Subparagraphs 5 to 8); and the amount of fees in the last two years for providing the Company or affiliates with commercial, legal, financial, accounting or related services.
+For "Identity", please indicate "Independent Director" or "Others" (for the convener, please indicate as such). - Note 2: Professional qualifications and experience: Please indicate the professional qualifications and experience of individual Remuneration Committee members. - Note 3: Status of independence: Please indicate the status of independence of the Remuneration Committee members, including but not limited to, whether the persons or their spouses or relatives within the second degree of kinship are Directors, Supervisors or employees of the Company or its affiliates; the number of company shares held by the persons or their spouses or relatives within the second degree of kinship (or held by nominee shareholders) and the shareholding percentage thereof; whether the persons are Directors, Supervisors or employees of any companies with specified relationship with the Company (in reference to Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange, Article 6, Paragraph 1, Subparagraphs 5 to 8); and the amount of fees in the last two years for providing the Company or affiliates with commercial, legal, financial, accounting or related services. - (2) Information on the operation of the remuneration committee - (a) The total number of members in the remuneration committee amounts to three persons. - (b) The term of office for the current members: June 21, 2022 to June 20, 2025.
+For the most recent year (2022), a total of three (A) meetings were held by the remuneration committed.
+The attendance is as follows: